-The appraisal maps which accompanied the character studies for Dorchester and Overy sought to show important views, walls, trees, open spaces and buildings of local note as well as listed buildings and the conservation area boundary.
+The appraisal maps which accompanied the character studies for the designated conservation area of Dorchester and Overy sought to show important views, walls, trees, open spaces and buildings of local note as well as listed buildings and the conservation area boundary.
 However, in our view the maps are deficient in that they omit some significant views and do not include the boundaries of the Scheduled Ancient Monuments which are such an important part of the historic character of Dorchester (Appendix 3).
 Although the text of the character study emphasises the importance of boundary walls to the appearance of the village, many of them are not marked on the maps.
-Accordingly we have revised the maps to include the additional boundary walls and significant views.
-(Appendices 1 and 2).
+These features are identified on the Dorchester and Overy Heritage Area Maps (Appendices 1 and 2).

 There is some confusion about the status of the undesignated buildings which are marked as of 'local note' on the appraisal maps.
-Only two of them are included on the separately published District-wide list of 'buildings of local interest'.
-In the interests of clarity all these buildings should be added to that list.
 We have compiled Appendix 5 to give their addresses and a brief statement of their interest and marked them on the revised maps.
 Appendix 5 also includes those buildings outside the conservation areas which are of local interest and which should be treated as undesignated heritage assets.

-4.1.5.
-Archaeology
+4.1.5 Archaeology

 Given the history of settlement outlined in the introduction, it is clear that the whole area covered by the plan is of unparalleled archaeological potential.
 The areas protected by the Scheduled Ancient Monuments designations (Appendix 3) are mainly open but it is recognised that the whole built fabric and the domestic gardens of the village conceal underlying archaeological deposits.
-In the spring of 2016, developments require planning permission the County Archaeologist will be consulted as a matter of course and it should be a requirement that an appropriate investigation should be undertaken by a professionally qualified archaeologist prior to determination in order that proposals can be designed in a way that avoids harm to any identified archaeology.
+In the spring of 2016, Historic England sponsored a pilot survey of the whole parish to assess its archaeological potential.
+At the time of writing this plan the results of the survey have not been published but they should inform any future decisions on development.
+It is expected that where developments require planning permission the County Archaeologist will be consulted as a matter of course and it should be a requirement that an appropriate investigation should be undertaken by a professionally qualified archaeologist prior to determination in order that proposals can be designed in a way that avoids harm to any identified archaeology.
 Where works would affect a scheduled monument they will, of course, require scheduled monument consent.
-Since the last revision to the boundary of the Overy conservation area in 2004 it has emerged that the field between Overy Lane and the A4074 contains important archaeological evidence for an extensive extra-mural suburb of Roman Dorchester (Abingdon Archaeological Geophysics 2013: see Dorchester-on-Thames: a walk through 10,000 years of Archaeology, 2014).
+Since the last revision to the boundary of the Overy conservation area in 2004 it has emerged that the field between Overy Lane and the A4074 contains important archaeological evidence for an extensive extra-mural suburb of Roman Dorchester (Abingdon Archaeological Geophysics 2013: see Dorchesteron-Thames: a walk through 10,000 years of Archaeology, 2014).
 The Demesne Field, which is currently outside the Dorchester conservation area, also contains evidence for important underlying archaeological remains (Appendix 4).
+These two areas have been included within Dorchester and Overy Heritage Area (see Appendices 1 and 2).